Join Anna Maria’s

 salt

-In a frying pan, pour the olive oil, and add the bacon and generous red pepper.
+Pour the olive oil in a frying pan, and add the bacon and a generous amount of red pepper.

 Fry over medium heat until the bacon is browned.